PortraitTalk: Towards Customizable One-Shot Audio-to-Talking Face Generation: The Proposed Method

 \section{The Proposed Method}

-PortraitTalk is a one-shot audio-driven talking face generation framework with aligned audio-lip movements by using only reference identity images and the corresponding speech.
-Figure~\ref{fig1} illustrates the pipeline of PortraitTalk.
-We also enhance the design by integrating text prompt embedding, which enables PortraitTalk to edit video attributes including style, expression, and appearance customization.
-PortraitTalk has two essential components.
-First, IdentityNet efficiently embeds high-level and low-level semantics from text and image prompts, ensuring the preservation of precise facial details across the generated video frames.
-Second, AnimateNet employs condition control features along with temporal consistency mechanisms to facilitate smooth transitions within the video.
+PortraitTalk is a customizable audio-driven talking face generation framework that synthesizes identity-preserving facial animations with accurate audio-lip synchronization, using reference images and the corresponding speech.
+Fig.~\ref{fig1} illustrates the pipeline of PortraitTalk.
+To enhance customization and controllability, we incorporate text prompt embeddings, enabling the model to edit facial attributes such as style, expression, and appearance during the generation process.
+The framework consists of two main components.
+The first, IdentityNet, extracts both high-level semantic information and low-level visual details from the reference image and text prompt, ensuring consistent identity preservation across frames.
+The second, AnimateNet, conditions the generation on speech-driven motion features and employs temporal mechanisms to maintain frame-to-frame coherence and enable smooth, realistic transitions throughout the video.